 16. Subscription service fees

-16.6 After your minimum term, if you wish to reduce your service option then you will be required to give six months’ notice of this and your Subscription fee will be recalculated accordingly from the date that your service entitlement is reduced.
+16.6 After your minimum term, if you wish to reduce your service option then you will be required to give one months’ notice of this and your Subscription fee will be recalculated accordingly from the date that your service entitlement is reduced.
 You will also be required to commit for a further minimum term of 12 months from the date of downgrade.

 17. Pay-as-you-go (“PAYG”) service fees